mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 #### Other examples of GDP driving adoption of technical processes

+References to such emerging practices driven by GDPs were present in many exchanges during directed playtesting and pair interactions.

+In a previous example Fi commented on Mi's

+    Fi gives advice about tidying up the sprite outlines.
+    Fi – for people with background like yours You can use the “cramping tool”” Ma and Fi – then explain – SEE THEIR RECORDING
+    So that the background is clearer.

+While Fi has only just been introduced to the ability to "cramp".
+He is happy and able to share this useful tool with Mi.
+Theme

+FIND THE EXAMPLE BEFORE DEVELOPING

 There are many other examples of processes being driven by desire to adopt an new GDP or more frequently to make frequent alterations to one that has a significant impact on player experience.